Sumner High School (St. Louis): Athletics

+Campus violence

+On October 23, 1973, a person was shot during a fight between two gangs.

 On March 18, 1975, two students got in a fight and one of the students tried to shoot the other but missed and killed 16-year-old bystander Stephen Goods.

 On March 25, 1993, female student Lawanda Jackson shot and killed her ex-boyfriend Tony Hall in a school hallway.
-Jackson was convicted of first-degree murder and armed criminal action and was sentenced to life without parole.
+Jackson was convicted of first-degree murder and armed criminal action and was sentenced to life without parole but has since been resentenced and paroled.

 On October 10, 1996, 17-year-old Lamon Jones was shot and killed by 15-year-old Kembert Thomas during a fight among several students.
 Thomas was convicted of second-degree murder.